givemepower8/Phaser3Practices/docs/COC.md

 ### PEKKA

-Unlocked at Unlocked at TH 8.
+Unlocked at TH 8.

 25 housing space, attack speed 1.8s, move speed: 16, range: 0.8 tile

 No preferred target.
-Sometimes in cell base, PEKKA will get distracted easily.
+Sometimes in cell base, PEKKA will get distracted easily when choosing closest.
 You need to create funnels to make best use of it.

-Strength: High HP and DpS, can absorb lots of damage, Level 6 rules in TH10.
+Strength: High HP and DpS, one high level pekka is like a king.
+It can absorb lots of damage, Level 6 rules in TH10.

 Weakness: Attack speed is a bit low.